 Spam is unsolicited content and can take the form of emails, unproductive comments, or repeated submissions

-A spider is a piece of software that crawls the Internet to index data
+A spider, in marketing terms, is a piece of software that crawls the Internet to index data

 A form of marketing in which a company pays money to be associated with a specific event.
 For example, sport tournaments or community events.

 A landing page designed to convince a visitor to provide their email address

 Any person or organization that has an interest in a business and its activities.